wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

   * Question 1: This question prompts a yes/no answer  - a better way to phrase this would be: **"What have your experiences of homesickness been while studying abroad?"**
   * Question 2: This question can be a bit sensitive  - a better way to phrase this would be to say **"How do you think this has affected you?"** so the participant doesn't feel like they need to share a negative experience if they don't want to.
 Alternatively you could ask: **"What about this has been challenging to you and how have you managed that?"**
   * Question 3: This question doesn't produce meaningful qualitative data - if they answer "Mostly on weekends", you don't have much to analyse.
 A better way of phrasing the same idea it would be: **"How have your experiences of belongingness been?"**
   * Question 4: This question also prompts a yes/no answer.
-This is not necessary a very good question in the first place because you're not directly looking at a causal relationship the same way you would in a quantitative study, and it becomes easily a leading question assuming there is a relationship between the two.
+This is not necessarily a very good question in the first place because you're not directly looking at a causal relationship the same way you would in a quantitative study, and it becomes easily a leading question assuming there is a relationship between the two.
 A better question would be: **"How do you think your experiences of belongingness and homesickness compare or connect to each other?"**
   * Question 5: This question is a bit ambiguous and it's not really clear what you are asking - feel better about what?
 This also assumes that homesickness is always a negative state, which it might not be to the participants.
 A better way to phrase this would be: **"How do you like to manage your feelings of homesickness?"** or **"What do you do when you are feeling homesick?"**

 </div>